vadimzharov/k8s-cilium-cluster-mesh/README.md

 All clustermesh-apiserver-*certs* secrets are certificates for Clustermesh API service, generated using CA from secret `clustermesh-apiserver-ca-cert` which is actually the same as `cilium-ca` and is the same for all clusters in Cluster Mesh - it was provided in Cilium Helm values files.

-Secret `cilium-clustermesh` has list of all remote clusters which are part of Cluster Mesh, except of current cluster, for example - for **k8s01** cluster:
+Secret `cilium-clustermesh` has a list of all remote clusters that are part of Cluster Mesh, except the current cluster, for example - for **k8s01** cluster:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n kube-system get secret cilium-clustermesh -o jsonpath='{.data.k8s02}' | base64 -d
 endpoints: